awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

 After configuring Elastic Beanstalk, you are ready to deploy a sample application\.

-If you want to update your Elastic Beanstalk configuration, you can use the **init** command again\.
+To update your Elastic Beanstalk configuration, you can use the **init** command again\.
 When prompted, you can update your configuration options\.
-If you want to keep any previous settings, press the **Enter** key\.
+To keep any previous settings, press the **Enter** key\.

 ## Step 5: View the Application<a name="create_deploy_nodejs_geddy_elasticache_update-view"></a>